isomerpages/moe-bedoksouthsec/_curriculum/Computing.md

 For the Secondary 3 category, students code to create a game that promotes Intergenerational Harmony that encourages positive interaction between the young and the old.</p>
-<p>We are proud of Muhammad Sulaiman from 2 Excellence and Lee Soon Fu from
+<p>We are proud of Muhammad Sulaiman from 2 Gratitude and Lee Soon Fu from
 3G for attaining the Silver award in the competition.
 Congratulations!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Curriculum/Computing/Sulaiman___Soon_Fu.png">